Aerosphia/Rust-Playground/README.md

 # Rust-Playground

-A playground and test repository for my Rust projects.
+A compilation of all my somewhat-decent Rust projects.